dhis2designlab/scp-cli/README.md

 The `dhis2ComponentSearch` property must include key/value pairs for framework (using `language` key, we currently support `react` and `angular`), and components.
 The `component` property, in turn, takes an array of component objects.
 Each component object must include following information defined as key/value pairs:

 __Required__:
-* The `name` property contains a name of the exported component
+* The `name` property contains a name of the exported component.
-* The `export` property contains an export of the exported component
+* The `export` property contains an export of the exported component.
+This needs to match the actual export in the code.
-* The `description` property contains description of the exported component
+* The `description` property contains description of the exported component.

 __Optional__: